Kusum2000/Face-Detection-and-Alignment/README.md

-# Face-Recognition-and-Alignment
+# Face Detection and Alignment

-Multiple face detection from a single image using mtcnn and alignment of each detected face using a modified version of HOG Face alignment.
+Detect multiple faces from a single image using mtcnn and alignment of each detected face using a modified version of HOG Face alignment.

-The code is free to be used and modified based on your needs.

-##Features
+Multi-task Cascaded Convolutional Networks (MTCNN) is a framework developed for face detection and face alignment.
+It has a higher accuracy in detecting faces in various settings compared to HOG and other algorithms.
+It detects landmark locations such as eyes, nose, mouth and the bounded box of the faces in the image.

+## Features

+- Detect multiple faces in any direction, clarity and environment
--Customize desired output image width and height -Customize the required box size for the aligned image
+- Customize the desired output image width and height
+- Customize the required box size for the aligned image

+## Requirements

+- mtcnn
+- cv2
+- pyplot
+- numpy
+- imutils